-Changing, stopping, resuming contributions
+Changing, Stopping, Resuming Contributions

-You may change your pay deferral (or Roth pay deferral) percentage or stop or resume your pay deferrals (or Roth pay deferrals) at any time by contacting Vanguard (see "Contacting Vanguard" on page 177).
+You may change your pay deferral percentage or stop or resume your pay deferrals at any time by contacting Vanguard (see "Contacting Vanguard" on page 113).
 Your instructions will be implemented as soon as administratively feasible.